Aira Caldera: Flora and fauna

 The plants near Sakurajima regrow after eruptions.
 The Japanese bay trees and Japanese black pines are two species which grow furthest away.
-These plants are able to repopulate; however they cannot withstand the debris and pumice after an eruption.
+These plants are able to repopulate; however, they cannot withstand the debris and pumice after an eruption.
 Eurya japonica and Alnus firma can be found in the middle ground away from the peak.
 They are able to grow back from an eruption and withstand its destruction more than the vegetation furthest away.
-Japanese Pampas grass and knotweed are located closest to the volcano.
+Japanese pampas grass (Miscanthus sinensis) and knotweed (Reynoutria japonica) are located closest to the volcano.
 They respond quickly after an eruption and form a meadow of mosses and lichens during regrowth.
-Nevertheless, It takes many years for the forest to regrow.
-This enables people to observe the changes of vegetation from the different eruptions in different eras.
+Nevertheless, it takes many years for the forest to regrow.
+This enables observation of the process of ecological succession during each period of recovery following eruptions.

-Kagoshima Bay (Kinko Bay) is home to much wildlife; including 1000 different species of fish, a population of dolphins, as well as rare creatures such as the Satsumahaorimushi tube worm.
+Kagoshima Bay (Kinko Bay) is home to much wildlife, including 1000 different species of fish, a population of dolphins, as well as rare creatures such as the Satsumahaorimushi tube worm.
 Rare minerals exist on the sea bottom with hydrothermal vents including volcanic chimneys.